Sue Bird: WNBA

 On July 8, 2018, Bird scored a season-high 21 points in a 97–91 victory over the Washington Mystics.
-During that game she became the Storm's all-time leading scorer, passing Lauren Jackson's 6,007 points.
+During that game, she became the Storm's all-time leading scorer, passing Lauren Jackson's 6,007 points.
 On July 19, 2018, Bird was voted into the 2018 WNBA All-Star Game, passing Tamika Catchings for most all-star appearances.
 On July 22, 2018, Bird broke yet another record, this time for the most WNBA regular-season games played after she passed Delisha Milton-Jones by playing her 500th game against the Atlanta Dream.
-By the end of the season, Bird finished with a career-high in assists, field goal shooting and a new career-high in three-point shooting percentage as the Storm finished as the number 1 seed in the league with a 26–8 record, receiving a double-bye to the semi-finals and home court advantage throughout the playoffs.
+By the end of the season, Bird finished with a career-high in assists, field goal shooting, and a new career-high in three-point shooting percentage as the Storm finished as the number 1 seed in the league with a 26–8 record, receiving a double-bye to the semi-finals and home court advantage throughout the playoffs.
 In the semi-finals, the Storm defeated the Phoenix Mercury in a hard-fought five-game series.
-The Storm had a 2–0 lead, lost two in a row and finished off the series with a win in game 5 at home.
+The Storm had a 2–0 lead, lost two in a row, and finished the series with a win in game 5 at home.
 Bird scored a season-high 22 points in game 5.
 With that win, the Storm would advance to the WNBA Finals for the first time since 2010.
-In the Finals, they would sweep the Washington Mystics, winning their first championship in 8 years.
+They would sweep the Washington Mystics in the Finals, winning their first championship in 8 years.

-During the first week of the 2019 season, Bird was sidelined as she once again underwent left knee surgery and was ruled out indefinitely.
-By September 2019, it was announced that Bird would not return, causing her to miss the entire season.
-Without Bird, the Storm were unable to defend their title as they were eliminated in the second round elimination game by the Los Angeles Sparks.
+In August 2018, Sue Bird became vice president of the WNBA players union.
+During her term, Bird was a part of the leadership that navigated the WNBA during the COVID-19 pandemic in 2020 and negotiated with the league on how to play the game safely with other teams.
+As the MNBA worked on the players' contracts, they were united in prioritizing activism and listed their use of social justice messages during games as a top "nonnegotiable".
+Consequently, Bird's presidency is credited with the WNBA allowing the players to express social justice messages, for example, on jerseys and basketball courts.

+In May 2019, Bird needed arthroscopic surgery on her left knee and could not play in either of the Storm's preseason games.
+She underwent surgery on May 30, missing the remainder of the 2019 season as she recovered.
+Another key player for the Storm, Breanna Stewart, also missed the 2019 season due to injuries.
+The Storm still secured a playoff berth, winning their Round 1 matchup of the playoffs without Bird and Stewart.
+The team, however, was eliminated in the second-round elimination game by the Los Angeles Sparks.